The inspiration for this recipe

 3. Stir together with a spatula and chill.
 (This gives the flavors a chance to develop)

 I know you are seriously going to love these.
-I purchase lump crab meat at Costco, and it is a perfect portion for this recipe.
+I purchase lump crab meat at Costco, and it is a perfect portion for this dish.
 This recipe makes 10-12 small crab cakes or 5-6 larger ones.
+They can be eaten as an appetizer, a main course, or for breakfast.
+No matter when you eat it, it is always delicious!

 Have a great week!
 I can’t wait to hear how you love these! ~April

-David comments: Coincidentally, April sent us this post in the week on which National Chardonnay Day falls.
-This versatile varietal seemed to be a great option for pairing with this delicious Maryland crab cakes.
-What better excuse could there be for opening a bottle of the 2015 Smith-Madrone Chardonnay?
-The wine is a wonderful example that with good quality fruit and winemaking craft, oak can add an extra dimension as a partner to acidity and flavours of tropical fruit and not be the overwhelming taste.
+David comments: For this recipe as it was so special I selected one of our favorite Chardonnays.
+This versatile varietal seemed to be a great option for pairing with this delicious crab cake recipe.
+What better excuse could there be for opening a bottle of the Smith-Madrone Chardonnay?
+The wine is a wonderful example that with good quality fruit and winemaking craft, oak can add an extra dimension to the grape when partnered with acidity to make a beautifully balanced wine.